Shhweenustham 'u tu Quw'utsun Hwulmuhw

 Check out the exciting projects and initiatives we have underway.

 Cowichan Tribes Offices were pleased to re-open to the community on April 12, 2022.
-Please note, our mask mandate remains in effect for entering all Cowichan Tribes' buildings and attending Cowichan Tribes events.

 Community Updates